Using tags on Github Pages

 {%- endif -%}

-This calls out to another file because I use the same loop in a couple
+I made this calls out to another file because I use the same loop in a

 :